kchaitanya55/cloudinary-API/README.md

 # CLOUDINARY API

 ## Overview
-The API is useful to upload or Fetch Image files to Cloudinary Portal.
+The API is useful to upload or Fetch Image files from Cloudinary Portal.

 ## Guidelines for Developer